boschrexroth/node-red-contrib-ctrlx-automation/doc/DEVELOPMENT.md

 ### v1.0.0 (MVP)

+- [x] Implement: Authentication for seesion with automatic handling of certificate expiration
+- [x] Implement: Node to allow requests to datalayer
 - [ ] Implement: Auto reconnect and more resilience for server errors
-- [x] Decision: How to name the datalayer path ("path" vs "url")
-- [x] Decision: Use topic for the datalayer path?
-- [x] Decision: How to name?
-AUTOMATION vs. CORE
 - [x] Implement: User Documentation in the nodes
 - [x] Implement: User Documentation in the readme
-- [ ] Implement: Node-RED Tests
+- [x] Implement: Solid testing framework for lib an node
-- [ ] Implement: More Mocca Tests (including assertions)
+- [ ] Implement: A decent amount of tests for good coverage
 - [x] Implement: Allow configuration of nodes via `msg` object
 - [x] Implement: Proper error handling.
-Return Problem.json on server errors.
+Return Problem.json on server errors
-- [x] Implement: Add support for mustache in msg.path.
+- [x] Implement: Add support for mustache in msg.path
 - [x] Implement: Add proper timeout handling
 - [x] Implement: Add support for browsing
 - [x] Implement: Implement correct outputs